Today is not a good day, early in the morning and my relatively young blood already boiling, the feeling of being lied to, hurts.

-In both type, a leader can achieve sole rule through inheritance or through obtaining new territories.
+In both types, a leader can achieve sole rule through inheritance or through obtaining new territories.
 The leader can be the founder of new entities, as was the case in Milan, or he can conquer existing towns and regions.

 A leader who inherits his kingdom will encounter fewer problems in both ruling and retaining it.
 First, the people accept and respect his power because he comes from a long tradition of leadership in which the term ‘rightful ruler’ could be seen to be used freely.
 And second, any potential opponents would be at a disadvantage since they would have to turn to cruelty to gain respect, thus losing the support of the people.

-Lesson 2: The Correct Form of Conquest
+The Prince Lesson 2: The Correct Form of Conquest

 Language plays a large role in the successful annexing of states.
 When the new, added territory uses the same tongue as the existing territory, the ruler can take over by ousting the former ruling family and keeping the existing laws.
-I would use the analogy of ruling parties in our modern days, people would expect greener posture under the new leadership of the ruling parties, although in actually they could be worse.
+I would use the analogy of ruling parties in our modern days, people would expect greener posture under the new leadership of the ruling parties, although in actuality they could be worse.
 It would be a task for the ruling party to maintain its power thru mass popularity or thru sheer force.

 In most such cases, the subjects will pose no problem.
-However, to assert his authority and make his presence known, a head of state should always erect an official residence.
+However, to assert his authority and make his presence known, ahead of state should always erect an official residence.
 Creating colonies is a cheap, effective way to increase your power, and it is easier than conquering whole countries.
 With colonies, a ruler needs to dispossess only a few powerful inhabitants and render them too poor to pose any meaningful threat thereafter.
 Drive them away and settle your followers on their land.

-Lesson 3: Retaining Power
+The Prince Lesson 3: Retaining Power

 There are a few struggles in retaining power due to the difference in geopolitical landscapes.
-Take kingdoms, such as Turkey, are more difficult to take over since they have sole, supreme leaders who are hard to depose or eliminate.
+Take kingdoms, such as Turkey, are more difficult to take over since they have a sole, supreme leaders who are hard to depose or eliminate.
 If you do manage to dethrone a king, leading subsequently will prove relatively easy since the land had only one ruler, so you won’t have to tackle territorial lords pushing their own agendas.
 In states such as France, seizing power is simple, but holding it is difficult.
 A number of power-hungry princes and barons surround the king and so forging alliances is easy.
 Should you defeat the king, but fail to dispossess the other barons, maintaining power will become a miserable, Sisyphean undertaking.

 Once you conquer a territory, Machiavelli’s suggest to take three necessary steps to secure your governance: